 Pawn Stars Pawn Shop Las Vegas

-Gold & Silver Pawn Shop in downtown Las Vegas is the location of the popular History Channel show Pawn Stars.
-The pawn shop has become so popular that there is usually a line to get in the place.
-Tourist added the shop to their list of things to do in Las Vegas and the lines started forming.
-Admission is free you just might have to wait a while to get in.
+Gold & Silver Pawn Shop in downtown Las Vegas is the location of the famous History Channel show Pawn Stars.
+The pawnshop has become so popular that there is usually a line to get in the place.
+Tourists added the shop to their list of things to do in Las Vegas, and the lines started forming.
+Admission is free.
+You just might have to wait a while to get in.

-Chances are you will not see any of shows characters but you can get a picture with a cardboard cut-out of Rick and Corey.
-If you happen to visit when one of the stars are there they usually surrounded by people.
-About a third of the shop is designated for Pawn Stars merchandise, shirts, hats, stickers, magnets and just about anything they can make a buck with.
+Chances are you will not see any of the show’s characters, but you can get a picture with a cardboard cut-out of Rick and Corey if you happen to visit when one of the stars is there, they usually surrounded by people.
+About a third of the shop is for Pawn Stars merchandise, shirts, hats, stickers, magnets, and just about anything they can make a buck.

-If you don’t mind waiting in a long line, a slight chance to see one of the pawns stars signs warning you to “Do Not touch ” on every single item, and a store full of tourist trinkets, then check it out.
-The price is right, free and it’s close to downtown so if you’re a fan of the show it is worth going just so you can tell your friends you have been to the Pawn Stars shop in Las Vegas.
-Gold & Silver Pawn shop is about a half a mile from the Stratosphere in downtown Las Vegas.
+If you don’t mind waiting in a long line, a slight chance to see one of the pawns stars signs warning you to “Do Not Touch ” on every single item, and a store full of tourist trinkets, then check it out.
+The price is right, free, and it’s close to downtown, so if you’re a fan of the show, it is worth going so that you can tell your friends you have been to the Pawn Stars shop in Las Vegas.
+Gold & Silver Pawnshop is about half a mile from the Stratosphere in downtown Las Vegas.
 713 S Las Vegas Blvd, Las Vegas, NV 89101